RenderKit/ospray/README.md

 multiple machines.

 The example apps are setup to be launched in two different setups.
-In either setup, the application must initialize OSPRay with the "mpi\_offload" device.
-This can be done by creating an "mpi\_offload" device and setting it as the current device (via the `ospSetCurrentDevice()` function), or passing either "--osp:mpi" or "--osp:mpi-offload" as a command line parameter to `ospInit()`.
+In either setup, the application must initialize OSPRay with the offload device.
+This can be done by creating an "`mpi_offload`" device and setting it as the current device (via the `ospSetCurrentDevice()` function), or passing either "`--osp:mpi`" or "`--osp:mpi-offload`" as a command line parameter to `ospInit()`.
 Note that passing a command line parameter will automatically call `ospLoadModule("mpi")` to load the MPI module, while the application will have to load the module explicitly if using `ospNewDevice()`.

 **Option 1: single MPI launch**

-OSPRay is initialized with the ospInit() function call which takes command line arguments in and configures OSPRay based on what it finds.
+OSPRay is initialized with the `ospInit()` function call which takes command line arguments in and configures OSPRay based on what it finds.
-In this setup, the app is launched across all ranks, but workers will never return from ospInit(), essentially turning the application into a worker process for OSPRay.
-Here's an example of running the ospVolumeViewer data-replicated, using 'c1-c4' as compute nodes and localhost the process running the viewer itself:
+In this setup, the app is launched across all ranks, but workers will never return from `ospInit()`, essentially turning the application into a worker process for OSPRay.
+Here's an example of running the ospVolumeViewer data-replicated, using `c1`-`c4` as compute nodes and `localhost` the process running the viewer itself:

 ``` {.cpp}
 % mpirun -perhost 1 -hosts localhost,c1,c2,c3,c4 ./ospExampleViewer [scene_file] --osp:mpi